Source: Patrick Feller/Flickr

 Should COFECE support the agency’s findings when it rules in mid-October, the proceeding would then go to the Railway Transport Regulatory Agency.
 That office would consider options such as trackage rights or fee regulations to ensure competition.

-The agency’s preliminary opinion will have no impact on existing business and operations, KSU said.
+The agency’s preliminary opinion will have no impact on existing business and operations, KCS said.